urpatton/OSD-Wizard-UDI-Replacement/README.md

 	Enable BitLocker task sequence step
 	NOTE: OSD wizard does not set Enable BitLocker step sub-settings, such as where to escrow the recovery key

+	Install Application task sequence step
+	NOTE: Do not use the MDT step "Convert list to two digits - Coalesced".
+This will cause the OSD wizard COALESCEDAPPS variable to be overwritten and the Install Application step to fail
+	Set the option to "Install applications according to a dynamic variable list Set the Base variable name: to COALESCEDAPPS

 	Task sequence step "Cancelled Wizard Group" logic TaskSequenceVariable OSDWizardSuccess equals "False"